k2mc484/CoinFlipEstimation/README.md

 # CoinFlipEstimation
-Shows the relationship between the steak of flipped coins and the number of coins flipped.
+Shows the relationship between the streak of flipped coins and the number of coins flipped.